30 Salesforce Marketing Cloud Interview Questions & Answers

 20. How can Salesforce Sales Cloud or Service Cloud connect to Marketing Cloud?

-Salesforce provides a connector called ‘Marketing Cloud Connect’ to sync data from Sales/Service cloud into Marketing Cloud.
+Salesforce provides a connector called Marketing Cloud Connect to sync data from Sales/Service cloud into Marketing Cloud.

 Read more:

-To share a data extension from a parent BU to a child BU, place the data extension (DE) in the “Shared” folder in the parent BU.
+To share a data extension from a parent BU to a child BU, place the data extension in the “Shared” folder in the parent BU.

-Extra SFMC Interview Questions
+Analytics Interview Questions

 22. Which other communication channels are supported in SFMC to improve targeted customer communication?

-Aside from emails, SFMC has:
+Aside from emails, Marketing Cloud has:

-Mobile Studio, which has three core features:
+• Mobile Studio: which has three core features:

-• MobileConnect: create, send, and monitor SMS and MMS.
+• MobileConnect: Create, send, and monitor SMS and MMS.

-• MobilePush: send push notifications (plus silent notifications, in-app messaging, Bluetooth Beacons, and Geo-location)
+• MobilePush: Send push notifications (plus silent notifications, in-app messaging, Bluetooth Beacons, and Geo-location)

-Social Studio: create, schedule, and monitor social media posts and take advantage of real-time engagement, and rich analytics – all in a unified interface.
+• Social Studio: Create, schedule, and monitor social media posts and take advantage of real-time engagement, and rich analytics – all in a unified interface.

-Advertising Studio: align online advertising with your CRM data.
+• Advertising Studio: Align online advertising with your CRM data.
 Find new prospects with lookalike audiences that behave like your current high-value customers (also tap into Facebook lookalike audiences, and Google similar audiences).

 23. Can links in an email be changed after the email is sent?

 Yes!
-Use the Update Job Links Email Studio feature to edit links in an email after an email send completes.
+Use the “Update Job Links” Email Studio feature to edit links in an email after an email send completes.
 Read about the considerations for using this feature.

 24. When a contact unsubscribes from the parent Business Unit (BU), will they be unsubscribed from the child BU, too?

-When the Business Unit has the ‘Unsubscribe from this Business Unit Only’ setting enabled, the Active/Unsubscribed status in ‘All Subscribers’ is maintained separately across BUs.
+When the Business Unit has the “Unsubscribe from this Business Unit Only” setting enabled, the Active/Unsubscribed status in “All Subscribers” is maintained separately across BUs.
 This means that the contact will not be unsubscribed from the child BU (with this setting enabled).

 You can always change the setting to have customers unsubscribe from all child BUs when unsubscribed from the parent BU.